anoopctkm/machine-learning/projects/capstone/report.md

 It was clear that using all variables did not produce good results.
 Selecting too few (e.g., just the one-hot-encoded genre variables) was not accurate either.
 Rather, a combination of genre, rating, and the continuous variables produced reasonable results.

 To further improve this, the twelve continuous variables were submitted to Principal Components Analysis in attempt to reduce the dimensional space being used by the cosine algorithm.
 It was decided a priori that as many components would be selected as accounted for at least 90% of the variance in these twelve variables.
-The results was that six components accounted for precisely 90% of the variance.
+The result was that six components accounted for precisely 90% of the variance.

 At this point, the movie similarity approach was tried again using one-hot-encoded variables relating to genre and rating, and the six principle components derived from the continuous variables.
 Below are the results of some tests: